KPCOFGS/Batch_Check_PyPI_Relative_Paths/README.md

 Inspired by [PyPI_Relative_Path_Check](https://github.com/KPCOFGS/PyPI_Relative_Path_Check)

-This Python script checks the relative paths from projects on the PyPI search results pages for Python3 projects.
-It fetches a specified number of pages and checks all the relative paths in the project descriptions.
+This Python script checks the relative and absolute paths from projects on the PyPI search results pages for Python3 projects.
+It fetches a specified number of pages and checks all paths in the project descriptions.

 ## How it works

 The script uses the `requests` and `BeautifulSoup` libraries to fetch and parse the HTML content of the pages.
-It then finds all the relative paths in the project descriptions and checks if they are valid.
-If a relative path is not valid, it prints a message with the URL of the bad link.
+It then finds all paths in the project descriptions and checks if they are valid.
+If a path is not valid, it prints a message with the URL of the bad link.

 ## Example